anatomic/zero-to-live-fp-js-workshop/workshop/configuration.md

 ## Exercises

 1. Take the hard coded secrets and configuration out of your world cup microservice and retrieve them from the environment. *Consider which elements of your application may need to differ between environments (this includes testing environments which run unit and integration tests)*
-1. Introduce ReaderT into your
+1. Introduce ReaderT into your application to provide configuration to your Async wrapped side-effects

 ## Further Reading